100 Years of History

 Historical Context and Building Origins

-Our building’s origin has a few differing stories.
-In one account, salesman John Schill, “inspired by Billy Sunday,” began reaping a spiritual harvest.
-He collected loose change from train passengers traveling from Philadelphia to LBI, which became the fund for the lot where our chapel stands today.
-In John Sinnamon’s version, Alfred Clark, superintendent of Water Works, first suggested that Schill build the church, and in 1916 gave him $10 to do so.
-Whichever way the building came about, we’re certainly glad it did!
+In John Sinnamon’s version, Alfred Clark, superintendent of Water Works, was the first to suggest that Schill build it, and in 1916 gave him $10 to do so.
+However the building came about, we’re certainly glad it did!

 1920s